Jelsa (municipality)

 Jelsa is a former municipality in Rogaland county, Norway.
 The 130 km2 municipality existed from 1838 until 1965.
-It encompassed area that surrounds the Sandsfjorden in the present-day municipalities of Suldal, Hjelmeland, and Stavanger.
+It encompassed an area that surrounds the Sandsfjorden in the present-day municipalities of Suldal, Hjelmeland, and Stavanger.
 The administrative centre was the village of Jelsa, where Jelsa Church is located.

 History

 The parish of Jælse was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 In 1859, the municipality was split, with the northern district becoming the municipality of Sand.
 The split left Jelsa with a population of 2,606.
 On 1 January 1914, the eastern district was split off as the new municipality of Erfjord.
 This left Jelsa with 1,539 residents.

 On 1 January 1965 the municipality of Jelsa was dissolved due to recommendations by the Schei Committee.
 The majority of Jelsa (population: 928) was merged with the municipalities of Erfjord, Sand, and Suldal to form a new, enlarged Suldal Municipality.
 At the same time, the Buergårdene area (population: 8) on the island of Ombo was moved to Hjelmeland Municipality, and the rest of the island of Ombo that belonged to Jelsa (population: 89) was moved to Finnøy Municipality.